 Battery life may be shortened through improper maintenance.
 To optimize the life and improve its performance, fully discharge and recharge the battery at least once every 30 days.
-We recommend that you do not remove the battery yourself.
+We recommend that you do not remove the battery yourself as the removal of the bottom cover may violate the terms of your warranty.